-Prerequisites: Principles of Architecture Description: Start the path toward a career in architecture, drafting, interior design, or landscape architecture with the experience earned through this course.
-Students will discover drafting blueprints, creating residential designs, space planning, and housing styles.
-Realworld techniques and tools are used to create architectural drawing, renderings, and scaled models for nonresidential or residential architectural purposes.
+Description: Continue the path toward a career in architecture, drafting, interior design, or landscape architecture with the experience earned through this course.
+Students will draft blueprints and architectural drawings and renderings to create residential and nonresidential scaled models.
 This course aligns to an industry certification available to all students.